Pick a device with the best phone battery life, and you'll never need to worry about having to find a place to recharge your handset ever again.

-The Moto G Power is our reigning battery champ, toppling its predecessor, the Moto G7 Power.
-Those G Power breaks the 16-hour mark on our battery test, thanks to its 5,000 mAh battery.
-The G7 Power, which has a 5,000 mAh power pack of its own, is no slouch at 15.5 hours.
-(In fact, Motorola phones tend to do very well on our test, as they make up six of the top 15 devices, and the Motorola Edge Plus just missed out on making the best phone battery life list.)
+Last year's Moto G Power is our reigning battery champ, though the follow-up, the Moto G Power (2021), is a long-lasting device in its own right.
+Both of those Motorola handsets rely on 5,000 mAh batteries to last at least 14 hours on our battery test.
+In fact, Motorola phones tend to do very well on our test, as they make up six of the top 15 devices, and the Motorola Edge Plus just missed out on making the best phone battery life list.

 Here are all the top performers we've tested in the last year-and-a-half.

 Best phone battery life at a glance (hours:minutes)